-- 1. CPI must refund all money paid if the applicant is not accepted to the institution.
-This includes instances where a class is canceled by CPI. - 2.
-All monies paid by the applicant will be refunded in full, if requested, within three (3)) calendar days after signing an enrollment agreement and making payment even after training begins. - 3.
-Regarding the Program Application fee, the Application fee is fully refundable if the student notifies the school of intent to cancel in writing within five calendar days of signing the contract.
-A request for cancellation that is not made in writing shall be confirmed in writing by the student within an extended refund period of five (5) additional calendar days provided.
+- 2. All monies paid by the applicant will be refunded in full, if requested, within five calendar days after signing an enrollment agreement and making payment even after training begins.
+The application fee is fully refundable if the student notifies the school of intent to cancel within five calendar days of signing the contract.
+The application fee is also refundable if a student requests cancellation in writing within an extended refund period of five additional calendar days following the signing of the enrollment agreement.
 The institution may retain the student's application fee after five calendar days or after ten calendar days absent written confirmation.
-After ten calendar days, CPI's application fee is non-refundable. - 4.
-If training is terminated after the student enters classes, CPI may retain the application fee established under part 3 of this subsection, plus a percentage of the total tuition as described in the following table:
+After ten calendar days, CPI's application fee is non-refundable. - 3.
+If the student's enrollment is terminated after the start of classes, CPI may retain the application fee established under part 3 of this subsection, plus a percentage of the total tuition as described in the following table:

-If The Student Completes This Amount Of Training: CPI MAY KEEP THIS PERCENTAGE OF THE TUITION COST:
+IF THE STUDENT COMPLETES THIS AMOUNT OF TRAINING: CPI MAY KEEP THIS PERCENTAGE OF THE TUITION COST:

 One week or up to 10%, whichever is less 10%

 More than one week or 10%, whichever is less, but less than 25% 25%

 25% through 50% 50%

 More than 50% 100%

-- 5. When calculating refunds, the official date of a student's termination is the last day of recorded attendance or: - a) when CPI receives notice of the student's intention to discontinue the training program, or - b) when the student is terminated for a violation of a published school policy which provides for termination, or
+- 4. When calculating refunds, the official date of a student's termination is the last day of recorded attendance or: - a) when CPI receives notice of the student's intention to discontinue the training program, or - b) when the student is terminated for a violation of a published school policy which provides for termination, or - c) when a student, without notice fails to attend classes for thirty calendar days. - 5.
+Used textbooks are non-refundable. - 6.
+All refunds will be paid within thirty calendar days of the student's official termination date.